 - The Black Magician Trilogy: The position of High Lord in Imardin's Wizarding School goes to the strongest mage, which is tested by measuring how long the applicant's Mana reserves can withstand an assault by twenty senior mages.
 Akkarin defeated all twenty at once instead.
 This is an early sign that he uses the Vampiric Draining of Black Magic to boost his power to otherwise impossible heights.

-- The explosion of Reactor #4 is read by the plant's dosimeters as putting out 3.6 roentgens of radiation, which was the highest the dosimeters could go.
+- The explosion of Reactor #4 is read by the workers' dosimeters as 3.6, which is the highest they can go (the plant's actual heavy-duty dosimeter was destroyed when the reactor blew up, which is why they're working with such small ones).
 It's pretty obvious to everyone that this is not actually the correct number and is a bit low for an exposed reactor core, but unfortunately Dyatlov, Bryukhanov, and Fomin are either deeply in denial or desperately trying to cover it up, so they report 3.6 as the accurate number.
+During the initial meeting in Moscow, Legasov points out that this was likely "the number they had" to justify his suspicions that the disaster is far worse than the Chernobyl higher-ups are letting on.

 - Later, a dosimeter that went up to 1000 roentgens was outright fried by the radiation.